 To love what you do, until you can do what you love.

 To love where you are, until you can be where you love.

 And, above all, to love the people you are with, until you can be with the people you love most.

 Less bypassing and ignoring.

-Ultimately, this is the way we find happiness, opportunity, and peace in life.
+Ultimately, this is the way we find happiness, opportunity, and peace.

 Let’s practice today, together. 🙂